On the statistical theory of self-gravitating collisionless dark matter flow: high order kinematic and dynamic relations: Dynamic relations on large scales

-where $c(a)$ is a damping coefficient on large scale and $\nu(a)$ is an "artificial" viscosity in adhesion model.
-This section will attempt to elucidate the dynamic origin of "adhesion approximation" and the origin of "artificial" viscosity $\nu(a)$.

-By neglecting the second order terms, we have the Zeldovich approximation on large scale from Eq. \eqref{ZEqnNum709847},
+where $c(a)$ is a damping coefficient on large scales and $\nu(a)$ is an "artificial" viscosity in adhesion model.
+This section will attempt to elucidate the dynamic origin of the "adhesion approximation" and the origin of the "artificial" viscosity $\nu(a)$.
+By neglecting the second order inertial and viscosity terms, we have the Zeldovich approximation on large scales from Eq. \eqref{ZEqnNum709847},